V-R-E/Q-Sys-Remote-GPIO-Nano/README.md

 ## Control Pin Definitions
-- Digital 1…16 (Depends on pin configuration status)
+- Digital 1…16 (The available Control Pins depend on settings in Properties)
   - *Digital Input: **Read Only*** [1,0]
   - *Digital Output: **Write Only*** [1,0]
-- Analog 1…8 (Depends on pin configuration status)
+- Analog 1…8 (The available Control Pins depend on settings in Properties)
   - *Analog Input,: **Read Only*** [0-1023]
   - *A/D Input: **Read Only*** [0-1023 / 1,0]
 - Analog Reference Voltage (Voltage use to refence the analog pins against. *Should not exceed 5v)